Win-Work/data-structures-portfolio/projects/project1.md

 ### Cleaning

 To find the variables and the datasets I needed, I went through the single race process of finding the specific per-race stats I need for the visualizations.
-The original dataset had the drivers who did not in starting_position 0, so I filtered it out all the drivers who did = 0.
-I then removed all of the columns that I did not need to calculate average finishing positions.
+The original dataset had the drivers who did not in start starting_position 0, so I filtered out all the drivers who's starting_position = 0.
+I then removed all of the columns that I did not need to calculate the average finishing positions.

 <img width="2792" height="1452" alt="image" src="https://github.com/user-attachments/assets/a199ebe8-42f2-4dd1-a6d8-9501eb559051" />

 I then pulled the Daytona 500 caution dataset to figure out what the stage caution was listed as a variable.
 I found it listed as "competition".